welcome to the mayan ruins website .

 DISCRIPTION

 Caracol is located in a tropical rain forest at the base of the Maya Mountains, and is the largest archaeological zone in Belize.
-It is within the Caracol National Monument Reservation which is situated in the western part of the country about 5 miles/8 kms from the Guatemalan border.
+It is within the Caracol National Monument Reservation which is situated in the western part of the country about 5 miles/8 km from the Guatemalan border.
 Travel to the site can be made from Belize City or from the capital Belmopan.

 From Belize City take the Western Highway to Belmopan.
 Continue west to Georgeville.
 From there take the road south to the village of Augustine.
 A free forestry permit is obtained here to enter the preserve.
 Continue onward about an hours drive from Augustine to the site.

-HOURS: 9 A.M.-5 P.M.
+HOURS: 9 A.M.-2 P.M.

-ENTRANCE FEE: U.S. $5/BZD $10
+ENTRANCE FEE: U.S. $7.50/BZD $15

-GUIDES: Inquire at visitor center
+GUIDES: Yes, inquire at visitor center

 ON-SITE MUSEUM: Yes